top of page

 10537469_10204749940139481_7130575204375757339_o_edited.jpg

-Nathan Engelmann is a composer for film and multimedia based in Los Angeles.
-Working with Daniel James Chan (Quantum Leap, Supergirl, Legends of Tomorrow, Emergence), Nathan has written music on Supergirl and Legends of Tomorrow, and currently composes additional music for Quantum Leap.
-He recently composed the score and songs for the award-winning disco musical film Wish Upon a Disco Ball (written and directed by Anabel Iñigo).
-He has also worked with Marcelo Zarvos (Wonder, Fences, Ray Donovan), and David Schwartz (Arrested Development, Northern Exposure, Rules of Engagement).
+Daniel James Chan, Nathan has written additional music on shows like Supergirl, Legends of Tomorrow, and Quantum Leap.
+He composed the score and songs for the multiple award winning musical film Wish Upon a Disco Ball (written and directed by Anabel Iñigo).
+Nathan has also worked with Marcelo Zarvos (Wonder, Fences, Ray Donovan), and David Schwartz (Arrested Development, Northern Exposure, Rules of Engagement).
 Nathan enjoys composing for video games, trailers, podcasts, virtual reality, TV, and short/feature length films.

 As a young composer and performer, Nathan experimented with a multitude of genres and outlets for his music.
 Playing in a variety of styles and ensembles, he eventually worked as the keyboardist for Bob Marley collaborator Norma Fraser in 2011.

 Nathan attended the University of Oregon, where he received his Bachelor of Music in classical composition.
-While at Oregon, he composed for a variety of musical groups, including the Grammy Award-winning vocal ensemble Roomful of Teeth.
+While at Oregon, he composed for numerous musical groups, including the Grammy Award-winning vocal ensemble Roomful of Teeth.
 He studied and performed as a pianist, vocalist, and conductor, eventually directing the new music vocal ensemble Sospiro.
 During this time, his concert works and film scores were featured at the Undergraduate Research Symposium and the Oregon Bach Festival.

 bottom of page